 For example, between 2015 and 2017, the number of searches containing “open” and “now” and “near me” grew by 200% as people realized that search engines could answer on-the-go questions about the hours of local businesses.
-This helped to drive the rapid growth of new variations of “near me” searches, such as “car dealerships near me” and “wedding gowns near me.”
+This helped to drive the rapid growth of new variations of “near me” searches, such as “car dealerships near me.”

 On a deeper level, the new devices and capabilities are changing what people use search for.
-As consumers move away from thinking of the platforms as simply databases, they’re asking more judgement-based and qualitative questions, such as those including terms like “should I” (up 65% between 2016 and 2018).
+As consumers move away from thinking of the platforms as simply databases, they’re asking more judgement-based and qualitative questions.
+This includes terms like “should I” (up 65% between 2016 and 2018).

 So, what does that mean for marketers?

 One area to watch is search engine optimization.
 As search language continues to become more natural and as engines continue to become more sophisticated in matching content to queries, old-school approaches like keyword stuffing pages are likely to become increasingly less effective.
 That doesn’t mean SEO will disappear, but rather that it will need to evolve.